 For example – Doctors, Software Engineers, bankers etc., fall under the category of low risk category.
 An individual who works in a coal mine can be offered a PA policy under high risk category and the company can charge higher premium.

-Below are some of the best Personal Accident Insurance Plans in India.
+Below are some of the top and best Personal Accident Insurance Plans in India.
 The list includes insurance plans from;

-- Apollo Munich Personal Accident Plan – Standard
+- Apollo Munich Personal Accident Plan – Essential

 - ICICI Lombard Personal Protect Policy

-- Max Bupa Health Assurance – Personal Accident Insurance Plan
+- Max Bupa Health Assurance – Personal Accident Care Plan

 - Star Health Accident Care Plan